zsparal/api-documentation/source/reference/v2/refunds-api/list-refunds.rst

    :condition: optional
    :collapse: true

-   Set this to true to only retrieve Refunds made in test mode.
-By default, only Refunds on live mode Payments are returned.
+   Set this to true to only retrieve refunds made for test mode payments.
+By default, only refunds on live mode payments are returned.

 Embedding of related resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This endpoint allows for embedding additional information by appending the following values via the ``embed`` query string parameter.

-* ``payment`` Include the :doc:`Payments </reference/v2/payments-api/get-payment>` the Refunds were created for.
+* ``payment`` Include the :doc:`payments </reference/v2/payments-api/get-payment>` the refunds were created for.

 Response
 --------